 But, before EDD can execute this instruction routine, EDD needs to be told the instruction routine's buffer start position.
 Type [00] to display buffer position NUMBER "00" (EDD's pointer byte), and then press the [=] key.
-Enter the buffer position of the starting location of the buffer routine, a [32], then the [RETURN] key.
-Now that EDD knows which routine to use, press [Q] to quit and return to the SUB-OPTION MENU.
+Enter the buffer position of the starting location of the buffer routine, a [32], then the The following reference table gives all of the default instruction byte values for the PREANALYZE program buffer.